semaphoreci/docs/docs/docs/using-semaphore/jobs.md

 :::note

-Because each job runs in a separate environment, you cannot share files or data between jobs in the same block.
+Jobs always run in an isolated environment.
+Because each job gets a different [agent](./pipelines#agents), they cannot share files or data when running on the same block.

 :::

-### Jobs in sequence {#jobs-sequence}
+### Run jobs in sequence {#jobs-sequence}

 If you want to run jobs one after the other, i.e. not in parallel, you must define them in separate blocks.

 <Tabs groupId="editor-yaml">
 <TabItem value="editor" label="Editor">

-1. Create the first block and job
+1. Click on **+Add Block**
-2. Add a second block and job
+2. Type the names and commands of the second jo b
 3. Adjust dependencies to define execution order

 ![Adding a second job and using dependencies to define execution order](./img/add-block.jpg)